 High-quality images in the articles and blogs increase the traffic on the site.
-In fact, WordPress offer various themes that place your images in the front and center into your site.
-But in real, it’s a kind of bummer when they don’t load quickly.
+In fact, WordPress offer various themes that place your images in the front and centre into your site.
+But in real, it’s a kind of a bummer when they don’t load quickly.
 It can also slow down the loading speed of a site.
-Therefore, it is imperative to optimize all the images before you upload them to WordPress.
+Therefore, it is imperative to optimise all the images before you upload them to WordPress.

-- Resizing: There are lots of free online tools that allow you to resize images.
-If you are using Mac, then you can use the default tool known as Preview tool and on Windows machine you can use Paint.
+There are lots of free online tools that allow you to resize images.
+If you are using Mac, then you can use the default tool known as Preview tool and on Windows machine, you can use Paint.

-You can also use WP Smush plugin to make sure that you are serious about optimizing your image file sizes and enhancing the overall performance of your website.
+You can also use WP Smush plugin to make sure that you are serious about optimising your image file sizes and enhancing the overall performance of your website.

 Unpredictable Formatting when you change between the Visual to the Text Editor